By Tim Lambert

 Whipping women was made illegal in 1820.
 In 1862 the courts were allowed to sentence men to either whipping or birching.
 Birching was another form of corporal punishment.
 This punishment meant beating a man across the bare backside with a bundle of birch rods.
 In the early 20th century whipping was gradually replaced by birching or imprisonment.
 In Britain, birching or whipping was banned for civilian men in 1948.

 But it was still used in prisons.
-Birching was last used in prison in 1962.
+Birching was last used in prisons in 1962.
 Whipping and birching were abolished in British prisons in 1967.

 Meanwhile for thousands of years until the late 20th century, teachers beat children.
 In The Ancient World, the teachers were strict and often beat the pupils.
 In the Middle Ages discipline was also severe.
 Boys were beaten with rods or birch twigs.
 Punishments in Tudor schools were still harsh.
 Boys were hit with a bundle of birch rods on their bare backside.

 Furthermore in Britain in the 19th century, children were hit at work.
 In the early 19th century in textile mills, lazy children were hit with leather straps.
-Furthermore, lazy children sometimes had their heads ducked in a container of water.
+Furthermore, lazy children sometimes had their heads ducked in water.

 Modern Corporal Punishment